 -

 Redirect the conversation: If you find yourself stuck in a conversation you don't care about, try to gently steer it towards a more engaging topic.
 Ask questions about the other person's interests or share something about your own life.
 This can help to shift the focus without directly stating your indifference.
-Effective redirection requires active listening and a willingness to find common ground.
+Effective redirection requires active listening and a willingness to find common ground The details matter here.
+That alone is useful..

 -

 Practice active listening (selectively): Even if you don't care about the specific topic, you can still practice active listening skills by nodding, making eye contact, and asking clarifying questions.
 This shows that you are engaged in the conversation, even if you're not particularly interested in the subject matter.
-Active listening doesn't necessarily mean you have to care deeply about what's being said; it simply means you're being respectful and attentive Most people skip this — try not to..
+Active listening doesn't necessarily mean you have to care deeply about what's being said; it simply means you're being respectful and attentive.

 -

 Set boundaries: It's okay to set boundaries and limit your exposure to things that drain your energy or make you feel apathetic.
 This might involve unfollowing certain people on social media, declining invitations to events you don't want to attend, or simply saying "no" to requests that you don't have the capacity to fulfill.
-Setting boundaries is an act of self-care that can help you protect your emotional well-being and prevent burnout Not complicated — just consistent..
+Setting boundaries is an act of self-care that can help you protect your emotional well-being and prevent burnout Surprisingly effective..

 -